clemenko/dc18_supply_chain/readme.md

 2. Navigate to `System`on the left pane, then `Security`.
 ![](img/system_scanning.jpg)

 3. Select `Enable Scanning`.
 Leave it in `Online` mode and select `Enable`.
+Press the button `Enable Online Scanning`.
 The CVE database will start downloading.
 This can take a few minutes.
 Please be patient for it to complete.
 ![](img/scanning_enable.jpg)

-**You will notice the yellow banner while DTR is downloading the CVE database.
-It will take some time to download.**

 ## <a name="task3"></a>Task 3: Create Jenkins User and Organization
 In order to setup our automation we need to create an organization and a user account for Jenkins.
 We are going to create a user named `jenkins` in the organization `ci`.